Platform ReviewUpdated 2026-04-18

 Investment Structures

-• The platform emphasizes claims-grade reporting and auditability for removals procurement programs
+• The platform emphasizes claims-grade reporting and auditability for removals procurement programs, including audit-ready records, traceability, and registry-linked evidence.

-• Carbonfuture functions as infrastructure connecting buyers and suppliers—value is governance, proof, and operational execution, not investment upside
+• Carbonfuture functions as infrastructure connecting buyers and suppliers; value is governance, proof, operational execution, and market access rather than investment upside.

-• Best fit is ongoing enterprise procurement where defensibility and documentation matter more than lowest-price credits
+• Best fit is ongoing enterprise procurement where defensibility, supplier diligence, documentation, and portfolio administration matter more than lowest-price credits.

 Key Gaps & Non-Disclosures